VRML JavasScript Conversion to Seamless3d C++

 Declaring Variables

-For example in JavaScript we can declare a number variable named "i" to the value of 5:
+For example in JavaScript we can declare a number variable named "n" to the value of 5:

 for C++ we must insert an int, float or double in the beginning:

 If we wanted we could always use a double when converting from JavaScript for number variables and it would still be more efficient than JavaScript.
-However floats are more efficient than doubles (but not as accurate) and ints are more efficinet again but can not represent fractions.
+However floats are more efficient than doubles (but not as accurate) and integers (int) are more efficient again but can not represent fractions.

 For functions we drop the keyword "function" but we must define the types for both the return and parameter variables.